History of the Roman Canon: From the time of St. Gregory I (590 to present)

-Certainly, when St. Gregory became pope, the Roman Canon was already fixed in its present order.
+Certainly, when St. Gregory became pope, the prayers of the Roman Canon were already fixed in their present order.
 There are scarcely any changes to note in its history since then.
 "No pope has added to or changed the Canon since St. Gregory" says Benedict XIV (De SS.
 Missæ Sacr., 162).
 We learn from Joannes Diaconus that St. Gregory "collected the Sacramentary of Gelasius in one book, leaving out much, changing little adding something for the exposition of the Gospels" (II, xvii).

 These modifications seem to concern chiefly the parts of the Mass outside the Canon.
 We are told that Gregory added to the "Hanc igitur" the continuation "diesque nostros in tuâ pace disponas" etc. (ib.).
 We have already noticed that this second part was originally a fragment of a prayer for the dead.
 St. Gregory's addition may then very well mean, not that he composed it, but that he joined it to the "Hanc igitur", having removed it from its original place.

 From the time of Gregory the most important event in the history of the Roman Canon is not any sort of change in it, but the rapid way in which it spread all over the West, displacing the Gallican Liturgy.
 Charlemagne (768-814) applied to Pope Adrian I (772-95) for a copy of the Roman Liturgy, that he might introduce it throughout the Frankish Kingdom.
 The text sent by the pope is the basis of what is called the "Sacramentarium Gregorianum", which therefore represents the Roman Rite at the end of the 8th century.